 Of course, not all faded looks need to be combed backwards (their most popular form).
 Rather, some of the trendiest men’s cuts are now being combed forward on the forehead, almost in a Caesar-like style.

-Assume all high top fades have the same appearance?
+Assume all high fade haircut styles have the same appearance?
 Think again.
 Styles like this one push the limits of traditional styles, relying on a sky-high pompadour and precise line up to add drama.
 Use a strong hold gel for extra security.

-One of the most popular hairstyles for men right now, the shadow fade is all about seamless blending, rather than a harsh, drastic shift in texture.
+One of the most popular hairstyles for men right now, the blended fade, is all about seamless transition of hair lengths, rather than a harsh, drastic shift in texture.
 This can be achieved by a talented barber with a sharp razor (and controlled hand).

 Once reserved solely for hipsters, faded haircuts with long hair on the top are now becoming more mainstream.
 It’s an incredibly flattering style, helping to elongate the face and emphasize a set of chiseled, masculine features.

 Although it’s most common to see longer hair of a high fade haircut slicked back into a pompadour, that trend is branching out quickly into mohawk-esque edgy styles.
-The key is to use plenty of texturizing pomade to keep everything messy yet under control.
+If you want to perfect your blonde fade haircut, use plenty of texturizing pomade to keep everything messy yet under control.

 #9: Clean Cut Fade